juvar/murano-tutorial/source/introduction.rst

    Cloud users can then use the catalog to compose reliable application environments with the push of a button.

-The key goal is to provide UI and API which allows to compose and deploy composite environments on the Application abstraction level and then manage their lifecycle.
+Murano provides UI and API which allows to compose and deploy composite environments on the Application abstraction level and then manage their lifecycles.
 Murano is focused on user experience and provides an easy way to browse application catalog, find and filter applications in it by browsing via categories or by using free text search.

+Murano UI is called **Murano Dashboard**.
+It is pluggable into Horizon (standard Open Stack UI).
+Murano API consists of:
+* JSON-based Murano API, that duplicates the functionality of Murano Dashboard
+* Command-line interface for Murano.
+It is a wrapper around Murano JSON API
+* MuranoPL - a yaml-based programming language to create Murano Application.

+Application, Environment and Package are the key Murano notions.
+Murano Dashboard offers panels to manage Applications, Environments and Packages.
+This tutorial will define and explain these key notions while walking through the Murano Dashboard.

+.. todo:: add note on terminology: application as software vs Murano Application, VM instacse vs object instance vs...

 Murano UI Overview
 ------------------